 bucket glass of Aperol Spritz.
 I cinched the waist with a skinny black Prada belt & wore my Whistles block heel mules this night.
 Then another night I wore it loose with simple blue leather sliders also from Whistles.

 Additionally I took white denim shorts (also Whistles) & a couple of T-shirts.
 Lastly I wore Zara black wide leg trousers & a sexy embroidered top I found at the back of a drawer minutes before we left!
 I only took one quick photo of that outfit for Instagram, see here.

 In between I alternated the outfit below – Zara denim shorts with a really interesting Zara striped button back top that has funky pleats at the front.
 Paired with my Whistles mules one time then these turquoise Sam Edelman sandals I bought for £15 at Tk Maxx another.

-The kids were thrilled by all the dessert options & had a ball serving themselves.
-As you can see above it was all super healthy, fresh & cooked on site.
-I could have lived on salads there were so many combinations to choose from.
+The kids are always thrilled by the desserts on offer & have a ball serving themselves.
+As you can see above it’s all super healthy, fresh & cooked on site.
+I could have lived on salads there are so many combinations to choose from.
 However if you fancy going out or a change of scene the restaurants on the beach, a lazy 2 minute walk away, serve amazing local seafood delights with a view to die for.